Minneapolis officer faces murder charge in Australian woman's shooting death

 Noor is being charged with third-degree murder -- "perpetrating an eminently dangerous act and evincing a depraved mind" -- as well as second-degree manslaughter -- "culpable negligence creating unreasonable risk," according to the Hennepin County Jail website.

 In July, Ruszczyk called 911 late at night to report a possible sexual assault in an alley near her home.
 Fewer than 30 minutes later, she was dead from a gunshot wound to the abdomen.
-One of the two officers who responded to the call shot her.
+One of the two officers who responded to the call shot the unarmed woman.

 Officer Matthew Harrity told investigators that he drove to the scene and was startled by a "loud sound" near the squad car, according to Minnesota's Bureau of Criminal Apprehension.